Yash-Bandal/DeltaX-Bootcamp/04_Intermediate_CSharp/01_Notes/01_Classes/03_Object_Initializer.md

 <br>

-We need to aboid multiple constructors
+We need to avoid multiple constructors